-To secure your family’s future, talk to us, the experienced personal injury lawyers at GibsonSingleton Virginia Injury Attorneys.
+To secure your family’s future, talk to us, the experienced Virginia personal injury lawyers at GibsonSingleton Virginia Injury Attorneys.
 John Singleton and Ken Gibson are former U.S. Marines, and if we take your case, our team will tackle any obstacle, no matter how difficult.
-Call (804) 413-6777 for a free case evaluation.
+Call (804) 413-6777 or toll-free at (855) 781-6777 for a free case evaluation.

-Common accidents that can cause spinal injury include:
+Common accidents that can cause a spinal injury include: